thenorthernwarrior/necromancy/README.md

-# necromancy
+# Necromancy
 Necromancy is an open-source Python library that allows all computers to run curses-based layouts.
-It also provides easier to understand functions,
+It also provides easier to understand functions.

+## Documentation
+Documentation is availible at thenorthernwarrior.github.io/docs/necropy/index.html.

+## Install
+Use `pip install necro-_[VERSION]_` to install the specified version of Necromancy The current version of Necromancy is ???.